soorajvk/activation-function-compare/README.md

 >Image source: http://www.big-data.tips/neural-network

 ## Why are activation functions important and why do we need them?
-Activation functions are used to introduce nonlinearity to artificial neural network which is required to tackle complex real world applications.
+Activation functions are used to introduce nonlinearity to the artificial neural network which is required to tackle complex real-world applications.
 For example, if we want our neural network to be able to identify objects in an image or video, translate text or speech from one language to another, etc. our neural network should be able to learn non-linear states.

 ## What are the different kinds of activation functions?